 When we look at our current situation where most of the world is or has been in quarantine for several weeks or even months, this current challenge is unlike any we have faced before.
 As a result, stress and anxiety levels have soared and triggered comfort and emotional eating and snacking.
 In turn, more snacking leads to increased stress and guilt.
 A stressed-out brain does not stick to good eating habits and rhythms and many of these perceived survival patterns are prominently hardwired into our brain.
 From an early age, we often learn that when we get hurt or upset, we receive a “treat” to comfort us.
 Usually in the form of chocolate, biscuits or sweets.
 It soothes our nerves and our emotions rather than quenching a real physical hunger.
 Willpower alone isn’t enough to control this cycle, it is understanding what triggers our automatic behaviour and learning how to override this so that our brain feels safe to turn off the stress response and builds new circuits that bring us joy.

 | But it is not just stress which causes us to snack more.

 WHAT ELSE CAN TRIGGER SNACKING?

 People may be bored, addicted to food or experiencing other emotions such as tiredness, exhaustion or anger.
-Looking at our environment, most of us are confined to their homes and are working or simply spending extended time in proximity to the kitchen with easy access to food.
+Looking at our environment, most of us are confined to our homes and are working or simply spending extended time in proximity to the kitchen with easy access to food.
 A fully stocked fridge can be a very appealing distraction when one is looking for a situational escape!
-While many people have reported cooking more now that they are at home, many are also making extra trips to their fridge and pantry cupboards, struggle to establish new routines, be motivated or to switch off and find the right work-life balance while working from home.
+While many people have reported cooking more now that they are at home, many are also making extra trips to their fridge and pantry cupboards.

 HOW CAN YOU AVOID/PREVENT STOP SNACKING